-Sulfonylurea drugs are considered as metformin alternatives.
+Sulfonylurea drugs are considered as Metformin alternatives.
 Commonly sulfonylureas are used together with metformin to control diabetes.
-By far, the most widely used sulfonylurea in the UK is gliclazide (OpenPrescribing.net, 2021).

-Sulfonylureas like gliclazide increase insulin release from pancreatic beta cells.
-Therefore this class of anti-diabetic drugs is only effective pancreatic cells are still present (Sola et al., 2015).
-Diabetes is a condition which is characterised by progressive loss of insulin-producing ?-cells (Weir GC, Bonner-Weir, 2013).
+Sulfonylureas like Gliclazide increase insulin release from pancreatic beta cells.
+Therefore this class of antidiabetic drugs is only practical because pancreatic cells are still present (Sola et al., 2015).
+Diabetes is a condition that is characterized by progressive loss of insulin-producing ?-cells (Weir GC, Bonner-Weir, 2013).

 British National Formulary (BNF) lists the following possible common side effects:

-Some common side effects (gastrointestinal) for gliclazide are therefore very similar to metformin.
-As previously discussed, hypoglycaemia is not a side effect of metformin treatment.
+Some common side effects (gastrointestinal) for Gliclazide are similar to Metformin.
+As previously discussed, hypoglycemia is not a side effect of Metformin treatment.

-There are other Sulfonylureas licensed in the UK to treat type-2 diabetes, but less commonly prescribed.
+Other Sulfonylureas are licensed in the UK to treat type-2 diabetes but are less commonly prescribed.
 These include:

 Gliptins: mechanism of action

-In simple terms, gliptins (scientific name: DPP-4 inhibitor) enhance insulin secretion in response to glucose presence.
+Gliptins (scientific name: DPP-4 inhibitor) enhances insulin secretion in response to glucose presence.
 Gliptins also reduce the production of glucose by the liver.
-Gliptins have shown to improve glycaemia (presence of sugars in the body) with a low risk of hypoglycaemia (Ahrén et al., 2011).
+Gliptins have improved glycemia (presence of sugars in the body) with a low risk of hypoglycemia (Ahrn et al., 2011).

 Gliptins: side effects

 Gliptins are generally well tolerated.
 Side effects differ between each gliptin.
-The table below list very common and common side effect for each gliptin:
+The table below lists ubiquitous and familiar side effects for each gliptin:

-The low frequency of side effects explains the popularity of both sitagliptin and linagliptin, both prescribed in almost similar volumes.
+When used in combination with other antidiabetic drugs, particularly with Insulin and sulphonylurea, but not when used with Metformin.
+When used in combination with Metformin and sulphonylurea; The low frequency of side effects explains the popularity of Sitagliptin and linagliptin, both prescribed in almost similar volumes.

-One of the uncommon side effects associated with which patients need to be aware of (its symptoms) is the risk of acute pancreatitis (inflammation of the pancreas), which is mainly characterised by persistent, severe abdominal pain.
+One of the uncommon side effects that patients need to be aware of (its symptoms) is the risk of acute pancreatitis (inflammation of the pancreas), mainly characterized by persistent, severe abdominal pain.
 The estimated risk of acute pancreatitis with gliptins is one to two cases for every 1000 patients treated for two years.